(Seven-Ingredient Maple Energy Bars)

 After listening to MJ’s episode a couple of months ago, I was inspired to do a recipe that would match his quirkiness and would also embrace his simplicity and his profound, understated genius (yes, I say that without any reservation).
 Much like he has made it a goal to cut out unnecessary complexities in his life, I wanted a recipe that embraced as few ingredients as possible while providing plenty of pre-session carbs and protein.

-Though I’ve started weaning off energy/protein bars that I don’t make myself, one of my former favorites before I went vegan was the RXBar.
-They’re delicious, have pretty solid macros, and have very few ingredients.
 After some experimenting, I decided to craft an homage to Maple’s Seven Steps to Heaven by making seven-ingredient maple energy bars (with one bonus ingredient discussed below).
 I present to you: Maple: Seven Steps to Heaven(ly) Energy Bars.

-Like the RXBar, these are date-based, which means there are no added sugars and they’re loaded with potassium (medjool dates have more potassium by weight than bananas), which is an essential electrolyte to keep your body functioning during those long skate sessions.
+These are date-based, which means there are minimal added sugars and they’re loaded with potassium (medjool dates have more potassium by weight than bananas), which is an essential electrolyte to keep your body functioning during those long skate sessions.
 Additionally, instead of egg protein, these contain hemp protein, which is cheap, high in fiber and omega-3s and hosts a complete set of amino acids (i.e., a complete protein).
 With some peanuts and walnuts for healthy fats and some quinoa for a slower digesting carb that will keep you feeling fuller, these are delicious, simple and inexpensive (averaging the ingredients over time you’re looking at about $1.50 a bar, which is half the price of most energy bars).

 However, honoring MJ’s energy didn’t feel like quite enough; while the bars try to mimic the energy of his skating, and the seven ingredients match the title of Maple’s video, I was looking for one extra ingredient to make this analogy complete: shaving cream.
 Ok, well, not shaving cream, but vegan whipped cream.